theOtherLuke/nordlynx-router/README.md

 `$ nordvpn set ...`

+My testing suggests routing needs to be enabled:

+`nordvpn set routing on`

 A list of settings can be found here : https://support.nordvpn.com/hc/en-us/articles/20196094470929-Installing-NordVPN-on-Linux-distributions

-Do not enable killswitch or autoconnect yet
+Do not enable autoconnect yet

 _If you plan to configure over wan using ssh, be sure to whitelist port 22_